bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/about-webhooks.md

 <!-- theme: info -->
 > #### Note
-> * A domain's success rate for a given sliding window is not calculated until `100` webhook requests are sent - this means the domain will not be blacklisted for the first `100` webhooks sent within the time window (regardless of response), as all webhooks are sent until the minimum threshold has been reached for the current time window.
+> * A domain's success rate for a given sliding window is not calculated until `100` webhook requests are sent - this means the domain will not be blocklisted for the first `100` webhooks sent within the time window (regardless of response), as all webhooks are sent until the minimum threshold has been reached for the current time window.
 > * The webhook dispatcher determines whether retries are needed based on responses from the subscribed domain as a whole, not by specific hooks.
 For example, `domain.com/webhook-1` and `domain.com/webhook-2` will affect each other for failures and retries, as both URLs belong to the same domain.